General Questions

 But, sometimes markets are ambiguous, and therefore there are only small differences between the top count and the top alternative count.
 When this occurs, the system has a hard time figuring out which is the better count (because they’re both nearly equally good options).
 This can sometimes result in “flip flopping” behavior between competing interpretations.

 The current solution to this is simply to use your own judgement.
-This is an area of active research to figured out how to best address, but at the moment the core issue is intractable.
+This is an area of active research for improvement, but at the moment the core issue is intractable.
 It may be a matter of simply reporting to the user that some markets, at some time frames, have too much ambiguity for a stable forecast.

 Elliotticity

-Elliotticity is the degree to which a data segment adheres to the Elliott Wave Principle.
-It varies from 0% to 100%.
+Elliotticity is the degree to which a data segment adheres to the Elliott wave model.
 Each individual Elliott wave spans a data segment with an elliotticity rating corresponding to the quality of its internal structure.

 The results establish elliottcity as a new statistically significant stylized fact for financial data series.
 This is a breakthrough in financial market theory.
-This evidence that financial data follow fractal patterns contradicts the long-held random walk hypothesis.
+The fact that financial data follow fractal patterns contradicts the long-held random walk hypothesis.

 The following histogram demonstrates the differences in elliotticity between real 1-year chunks and randomized versions thereof (via permutations of fixed-period returns) across all available daily data for the Dow Jones Industrials, Dow Jones Transports, S&P 500, Nasdaq 100, Russell 2000, Spot Gold, the Dollar Index and Bitcoin.
-All results are out-of-sample by using custom builds of EWAVES that excluded the market-under-test from its database of iconic counts.
+All results are out-of-sample by using special out-of-sample builds of EWAVES.
 Of course, much more detailed and granular results will be present in the paper.

 Paper Conclusions